Master Tracking List

 (dummy)

-Made famous by Stephen Whitfield Poe's book "The Making of Star Trek," this beautiful prop, perhaps the most quintessential of all the dummies, had a rare close-up for a non-hero, in "Assignment: Earth."
-It was one of the most frequently-utilized comms, with appearances in far too many episodes to be fully listed here.
+Made famous by Stephen Whitfield Poe's book "The Making of Star Trek," this prop, perhaps the most quintessential of all the dummies, had a rare close-up for a non-hero in "Assignment: Earth."
+It was one of the most frequently-utilized comms, with appearances in far too many episodes to be listed here.
 Besides having its antenna wire likely made of steel instead of the usual brass, it has one unique feature in that the antenna is mounted further forward than the others, closing down just outside of the control well instead of over the control panel.
 The center Light Siam jewel was also glued on crooked.

 Alias: "TMOST comm"